-This Falling Leaves Sensory Bottle is a cute and easy Fall kids craft or decor idea!
+This Fall Snow Globe is a cute and easy Fall kids craft or decor idea!
+Learn how to make a falling leaves sensory bottle with step by step video instructions.

 Fall Snow Globe Kids Craft